 Yes.
 Contact the NYUSPS Division of Applied Undergraduate Studies Advising Office at appliedUG.email@example.com for more information.

 One of the eleven New York University undergraduate programs, the NYUSPS Division of Applied Undergraduate Studies is designed for adult and transfer students who are beginning or returning to college to complete an undergraduate degree.
 NYUSPS Division of Applied Undergraduate Studies students come from many different professional and educational backgrounds.
-Our programs have been tailored to specifically meet the needs of adult students by combining flexible course schedules with an engaging curriculum, personalized academic and professional support, and access to faculty mentors.
-NYUSPS Division of Applied Undergraduate Studies faculty members are committed to creating a learning environment that respects and builds upon the life experience of adult students, who are highly motivated, intellectually curious, and eager to fulfill their educational and professional goals.
+Our programs have been tailored to specifically meet the needs of students by combining flexible course schedules with an engaging curriculum, personalized academic and professional support, and access to faculty mentors.
+NYUSPS Division of Applied Undergraduate Studies faculty members are committed to creating a learning environment that respects and builds upon the life experience of students, who are highly motivated, intellectually curious, and eager to fulfill their educational and professional goals.

 For more details, please visit The NYUSPS Division of Applied Undergraduate Studies Advantage.